blakeblackshear/frigate/docs/docs/configuration/index.md

   # Optional: Use an experimental recordings / camera view UI (default: shown below)
   experimental_ui: False
   # Optional: Set the time format used.
-  # Options are browser, hour12, or hour24 (default: shown below)
+  # Options are browser, hours12, or hours24 (default: shown below)
-  time-format: browser
+  time_format: browser
   # Optional: Set the date style for a specified length.
   # Options are: full, long, medium, sort
   # Examples: